52 Simple Budgeting Tips For Families

 Sell The Car

 Car payments can really put the family budget in a bind.
 Having two car payments can be too much of a financial strain.
 Consider selling the car and buying a more affordable good used vehicle for around town.

 - You should be able to find a good used car to use around town for between $4,000-$5,000.

-- A used car, not financed, doesn’t require Full Coverage insurance, only financed vehicles have that requirement.
+- The good news is that a used car, not financed, doesn’t require Full Coverage insurance.
+Only financed vehicles have that requirement.

 - Insurance will be cheaper because it’s an older model car too.

 - If you need a vehicle for a weekend trip, you can rent one for much less than a monthly car payment.

 Check with your financial institution to find out if it will benefit your tight budget to consolidate your debt.
 This is typically a free service from your bank or credit union.